poppen/ansible-role-iptables-legacy/README.md

 ## Requirements

-Ubuntu 22.04 or above.
-Under Debian 10 or above, it should work but hasn't been tested (PRs are always welcome).
+- Ubuntu 22.04 or above
+- Debian 10 or above

 ## Role Variable